 Students who participated in the qualitative interviews were recruited through a convenience sample of data, targeting areas where middle school students were in attendance (e.g., afterschool programs, basketball teams).
 Advertisement for the study was shared across social media, with members of the greater community who interact with many families who qualify for the study, along with local school administrators.
 Flyers and permission slips were shared with these groups along with the messaging that a $10 Quick Trip Gift Card would be provided for any middle school student who completed the interview.
 The researcher started by obtaining parental consent from each of the interviewee’s guardians as well as being available to connect with the guardians to answer any questions they may have had about the research, the interview questions, and the process.
 This consent was drafted, created, submitted to, and approved by the IRB of the University of Oklahoma before any of the interviews took place.
 Once the consent form was signed, the interviews were scheduled to be held over Zoom or in person with the expectation that no identifiable student information was to be posted or used in the study.

-The 20 qualitative interviews (n = 20) with students took place over a 1-month period in the fall of 2021 and included students from five school districts spanning nine unique school sites with two different states being represented.
-The participant group also featured a mix of students who attended charter schools and public schools.
-Three unique charter school networks and six traditional public schools represented the participants in the study, and three different charter networks were used all of the charter networks participate in the NSLP.
+The 20 qualitative interviews (n = 20) with students took place over a 1-month period in the fall of 2021 and included students from five school districts spanning nine unique school sites.
+Students from two different states were also represented in the study.
+The participant group also featured a mix of students who attended public charter schools and public schools.
+Three unique public charter school networks and six traditional public school districts represented the participants in the study.
+All three charter networks and traditional public school districts participate in the NSLP.

-It was also important to get participation from a wide variety of geographically different middle schools to help better explain if any of the data were unique to any subcategory of districts.
-Table 5.3 outlines the geographical characteristics of the schools and school districts that were represented in the qualitative study.
+Within the study sample, it was also important to get participation from a wide variety of geographically different middle schools to help better explain if any of the data were unique to any subcategory of districts.
+Table 7 outlines the geographical characteristics of the schools and school districts that were represented in the qualitative study.

-Table 5.3
+Table 7